harness/developer-hub/docs/platform/2_Delegates/install-delegates/install-a-kubernetes-delegate.md

 Click **Download Script**.
 The YAML file for the Kubernetes delegate, and its README, downloads to your computer as an archive.

-Open a terminal and navigate to where the delegate file is located.
+Open a terminal and change your directory to the delegate file's location.

 Extract the YAML file from the download, and then navigate to the extracted file: